Subject Matter

 Members and users have the right to:

-a) request access to the personal data processed by COSH!;
+a) Request access to the personal data processed by COSH!.

 3. Security of Personal Data

-4. Sharing of Data with Third Parties
+4. Sharing Data with Third Parties

-a) the performance of the agreement;
+a) The performance of the agreement.

-b) compliance with legal obligations;
+b) Compliance with legal obligations.

-5. Data Retention Periods
+5. Retention Periods

 6. Processing by Members